seaflow-uw/seaflow-website/content/authors/seaflow/_index.md

 # - Researchers
 # - Visitors
 ---
-The SeaFlow instrument is a shipboard underway flow cytometer that provides continuous multi-parameter single particle measurements without the need for clean water ([view instrument details](https://doi.org/10.4319/lom.2011.9.466)).
-The SeaFlow instrument was developed by [Jarred Swalwell](https://armbrustlab.ocean.washington.edu/people/swalwell/) at the University of Washington.
+The SeaFlow instrument is a shipboard underway flow cytometer that provides continuous multi-parameter single particle measurements without the need for clean water.
+The instrument eliminates the traditional need for a sheath fluid by employing a unique optical system that relies on three photodetectors to create a virtual core in the sample stream within which the properties of particles are accurately measured.
+In this way, the instrument is able to collect the equivalent of 1 sample every 3 minutes or every 1 km (for a ship moving at 10 knots) from the ship’s flow-through seawater system.
+See [article](https://doi.org/10.4319/lom.2011.9.466) for more information.”

-**Performance**
-Sample volume, measurement rates and sensitivity equivalent to the best conventional flow cytometry systems.

-​**Applications**
-- Ocean research
-- Environmental monitoring
-- Water quality management
-- Aquaculture

- The [SeaFlow Instruments](https://www.seaflowinstruments.com/) manufacturing and support facility is located in beautiful Edmonds, Washington, USA.
-Please feel free to contact [Jarred](mailto:jarred@uw.edu) with any questions related to the SeaFlow instrument and technologies.
+The SeaFlow instrument was developed by [Jarred Swalwell](https://armbrustlab.ocean.washington.edu/people/swalwell/) at the University of Washington, and is manufactured by [SeaFlow Instruments, Inc.](https://www.seaflowinstruments.com/) located in beautiful Edmonds, Washington, USA.
+Please feel free to [contact](mailto:seaflowinstruments@gmail.com) them with any questions related to the SeaFlow instrument and technologies.